China applies to join Pacific trade pact to boost economic clout - Up News Info

 Wang and O’Connor held a telephone conference to discuss the next steps following China’s application, the Chinese Ministry of Commerce said.

-(Reporting by Colin Qian, Twinnie Siu and Tom Daly in BEIJING, Daniel Leussink in TOKYO; Editing by Edmund Blair, Jonathan Oatis and Himani Sarkar)
+(Reporting by Colin Qian, Twinnie Siu, Tom Daly and Gabriel Crossley in Beijin and Daniel Leussink in Tokyo; Additional reporting by Ben Blanchard and Jeanny Kao in Taipei: Editing by Angus MacSwan)